bertiesh/FaceDetectionandRecognition/src/app-info.md

 ### Outputs

 - Refer to the results section for the matches found within the database.
+May have to click dropdown arrow to view.

+## 3. Search for matches for multiple images at once

+### Inputs

+ - **Query Directory** Path to directory of query images to be compared against the database.

+ - **Collection Name:** Choose the collection to search within

+ - **Similarity Threshold:** A threshold value to determine the minimum similarity score required for a match to be considered a positive match.

+ ### Outputs

+- Refer to the results section.
+Current output is the doubly nested array of outputs where each subarray contains the matches for each query.
+Empty array indicates no matches found.
+Further changes to Rescuebox likely required to flesh out this output.